Dental Assisting (with Certificate Option) (AAS-DAT)

 - The ultimate responsibility for patient care lies with the staff of the rotation site.
 If a conflict arises between the student and anyone at the rotation site the student will immediately retire from the conflict and notify the Clinical Coordinator or Clinical instructor as soon as possible or no later than at the completion of the shift.

-- Students will practice universal precautions during all patient care and handling of patient care equipment regardless of the situation.
+- Students will practice standard precautions during all patient care and handling of patient care equipment regardless of the situation.

-- No electronic communication devices are allowed in the clinical area.
-Cell phones, ipods, Blackberry and other devices must be left in the vehicle, locker, or at home.
+- Students are not allowed to access any personal electronic communication devices in the clinical area.
+Cell phones, personal computers, personal tablets, and all other devices must be left in in a bag and turned off.
 The clinical supervisor (instructor, preceptor) or the clinical contact identified by the program director is the emergency contact for the student’s family or significant other.
 Breach of this policy will result in the student being dismissed from the site for the rest of the clinical day and the student will be considered absent under the program absence policy.

 Coastal Alabama Community College Dental Assisting Program Goals